Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Introduction

-Thus, the aim of the present work is to extend/modify of the aforesaid recent works\cite{Rath:PRD100'2019} on the transport of charge and heat in a hot quark matter in three fold respects: (i) By modifying the collision terms as mentioned in the above paragraph, the solution of Boltzmann equation for the infinitesimal disturbance gets altered, which, in turn, affects the transport coefficients directly. (ii) The effect of a strong magnetic field, a possibility in the peripheral events of ultrarelativistic heavy-ion collisions, is explored, due to the reduction of phase space and the enhancement of the collision time etc. in a strong magnetic field. (iii) Finally the role of interactions is explored in the quasiparticle desciption of partons, where the vacuum masses of partons are replaced by the masses generated in the medium.
-These masses are calculated by the perturbative thermal QCD, with a strong coupling runnning with $B$.
-Therefore, we have employed a kinetic theory approach through the Boltzmann equation to compute the electrical ($\sigma_{el}$) and thermal ($\kappa$) conductivities and the derived coefficients (Lorenz and Knudsen number) from them.
+Thus, the aim of the present work is to extend/modify of the aforesaid recent works\cite{Rath:PRD100'2019} on the transport of charge and heat in a hot quark matter in three fold respects: (i) By modifying the collision terms as mentioned above, the solution of Boltzmann equation for the infinitesimal disturbance gets altered, which, in turn, affects the transport coefficients directly. (ii) The effect of a strong magnetic field, a possibility in the peripheral events of ultrarelativistic heavy-ion collisions, is explored, due to the reduction of phase space and the enhancement of the collision time etc. (iii) Finally the role of interactions is explored in the quasiparticle description of partons, where the vacuum masses of partons are replaced by the masses generated in the medium.
+These masses are obtained from the pole of full propagator, calculated by the perturbative thermal QCD in the background of strong magnetic field.
+Thus, we have employed a kinetic theory approach with the BGK Collision term in Boltzmann equation to compute the electrical ($\sigma_{el}$) and thermal ($\kappa$) conductivities and the derived coefficients (Lorenz and Knudsen number) from them.

-We have found that the modified collision integral enhances both conductivities, which are itself increasing with both temperature and strength of magnetic field (B).
-The effect of the collision term is more pronounced in the high temperature region.
-As a consequence, the Lorenz number, $L$ $(=\kappa/\sigma_{el}T)$ becomes independent of $B$ and gets reduced and decreases monotonically with the temperature, resulting a weak violation of the Wiedemann-Franz Law, whereas $L$ remains almost constant, with collision terms of relaxation type.
-On the contrary, the Knudsen number, $\Omega$ ($=\frac{3\kappa}{v C_{{}_V}} \frac{1}{l}$) gets amplified and it increases with both $T$ and $B$.
-However, the quasiparticle description of the partons makes the characteristic dependence of conductivities on $T$ interesting: both $\sigma_{el}$ and $\kappa$ gets reduced by an order of magnitude and $\sigma_{el}$ ($\kappa$) decreases (increases) with $T$ monotonically.
-Hence, $L$ gets increased, compared to the noninteracting description and decreases rapidly with both $T$ but increases $B$.
-On the contrary, $\Omega$ becomes smaller and shows a decreasing trend {\em especially} with $T$.

-The paper has been organized as follows: In section 2, we have revisited the relativistic Boltzmann transport equation with a special attention to the form of collision term in the absence and presence of strong magnetic field.
-In subsection 2.1 and 2.2, we have calculated the electrical and thermal conductivities in the presence of the strong magnetic field respectively. $\sigma_{el}$ and $\kappa$ in relaxation time approximation (RTA) have been studied in the section 3.
-The applications of the electrical and thermal conductivities has been discussed in subsections 4.1 and 4.2 through the Wiedemann-Franz law and the Knudsen number respectively.
-In section 5, we have first revisited the calculation of the medium generated thermal mass for the quark flavors in the presence of the strong magnetic field and studied the charge and heat transport coefficients in quasi-particle model where the interaction among the medium partons has been incorporated in the distribution function.
-We finally conclude in section 6.